An amputation is the surgical removal of part of the body, such as an arm or leg.

 You'll work closely with physiotherapists and occupational therapists who will discuss with you what you'd like to achieve from rehabilitation so that some realistic goals can be set.

-Your rehabilitation programme will usually start a few days after your operation.
+Your rehabilitation programme will usually start the day after your operation.
 It may begin with simple exercises you can do while lying down or sitting.
 If you've had a leg amputation, you'll be encouraged to move around as soon as possible using a wheelchair.

 You'll also be taught "transfer techniques" to help you move around more easily, such as how to get into a wheelchair from your bed.